akeneo/pim-helpcenter/content/md/productivity/get-started-with-the-rules-engine.md

 related: what-is-a-rule
 ---

 The rules engine can radically boost your productivity in the PIM by automating actions.
+As explained in [this article](what-is-a-rule.html), a rule enables you to automatically do **one or several actions** to a specific **list of products and product models**.
+To set the targeted products, you have to define `conditions` (that are composed by fields and operators).

 The rules are defined in a YML file that you can import in the PIM, using a dedicated job profile.

 This feature is very, like, really powerful, but it can also be a bit complex to apprehend.
 Reading this article, you will find out what you can use it for and how it works.

-Some words about the general behavior: a rule is composed of 1 or several conditions to target a list of products, and applicates 1 or several actions to this list.

 # Available actions